binnisb/Learn.jl/docs/src/index.md

 t("JuliaLearn")
 ```

-Create the GitHub reopository and push master to it.
+Create the GitHub reopository `JuliaLearn.jl` and push master to it.

+To be able to push the docs to GitHub pages, I needed to follow [DocumenterTools.genkeys](https://juliadocs.github.io/Documenter.jl/stable/lib/public/#DocumenterTools.genkeys) and create the deploy key and `DOCUMENTER_KEY` secret.